 Avoid major remodels and upgrades

 You can avoid wasting money on property taxes by not making major upgrades to your home.
-Although it can increase the overall worth of your home, upgrades will also increase your property taxes during appraisal.
+Although home upgrades can increase the overall worth of your home, some home improvements can increase your taxes during appraisal.

 For example, adding a pool, shed, deck, gazebo, or other major addition to your property will likely result in higher taxes.
 Even interior upgrades, like a kitchen remodel, can increase your taxes significantly.